 Our experts, including those at NYU Langone’s Fertility Center and NYU Langone Reproductive Specialists of New York, offer surgery to manage conditions including endometriosis, which can lead to ovarian cysts; blocked fallopian tubes; scar tissue, also known as pelvic adhesions; fibroids, which are noncancerous growths that can interfere with implantation of an embryo or cause excessive bleeding and anemia; uterine polyps; and hydrosalpinges, or damaged, swollen fallopian tubes.

 Congenital anomalies of the reproductive system—in which a woman is born with an abnormally shaped uterus, vagina, or both—can have an impact on a woman’s ability to successfully conceive.
 Some congenital anomalies can be addressed through surgery.

 Surgical correction of some pelvic conditions can enhance the effectiveness of fertility medication treatments or in vitro fertilization (IVF).
 Sometimes, surgery eliminates the need for IVF treatments altogether.
-For this reason, doctors at the NYU Langone Fertility Center may recommend surgery prior to exploring other infertility treatments, such as IVF.
+For this reason, doctors may recommend surgery prior to exploring other infertility treatments, such as IVF.